 Legal Considerations for Selling a Fire-damaged House in Connecticut

-It is very important to know the legal issues that can affect the process of selling a fire-damaged house in Connecticut.
+It is very important to know the legal issues that can affect selling a fire-damaged house in Connecticut.
 First, sellers need to get a professional inspection to see how bad the fire damage is and tell potential buyers about any problems they know about.
 If they don’t, they could be sued.

 This paperwork is important for proving your trustworthiness with buyers and following the rules in your area.
 Sellers should talk to a real estate lawyer who knows Connecticut’s laws about damaged properties so they can handle any complicated legal problems well.